equinor/neqsim-python/README.md

 ## Releases

 NeqSim Python is distributed as a pip package.
+Please read the [Prerequisites](#prerequisites).

 End-users should install neqsim python with some additional packages by running
 ```